If you’ve ever tried to take the bowl away from your pup while he’s still eating from it and nearly lost your hand…that’s a food aggressive dog.

 Everyone in the household has to go through steps 1-8, but do it one person at a time, not more than one person going through the steps at the same time.

 I think I hear you groaning!
 Understandable, it’s a very lengthy process and does require your time and effort at each feeding.
 It has so many steps for a reason.
-The best way to help is to make it as gradual a process as possible, changing your dog’s attitude from seeing you as a threat to his prized possession, to the giver of something wonderful whenever you’re near him at meal times.
+The best way to help is to make it as gradual a process as possible.
+You will be changing your dog’s attitude from seeing you as a threat to his prized possession, to the giver of something wonderful whenever you’re near him at meal times.

 It’s not your dog’s fault he guards his resource, and as our dogs’ guardians it is our responsibility to do whatever we can to help and this is one of those times, and one of those ways!!

-Obviously I have no idea how aggressively your dog guards his food, but it’s best to take such baby steps so we help your dog very slowly adjust.
+I have no idea how aggressively your dog guards his food, but it’s best to take such baby steps to help your dog very slowly adjust.
 If your dog is not that aggressive, or is really responding well, you could do each step for 6 day, or even 5 rather than 7.

 Remember, rushing training doesn’t benefit anyone.